halfaya/icfp2021/Lyrics.md

 ## Chorus

+[John]\
-Monad transformers and Racket and handlers\
+Monad transformers and macros and handlers\
-Tuples and presheaves and closures and liftings\
+Tuples and presheaves and liftings and closures\
-ML and types and commutative rings.\
+Soundness and types and commutative rings.\
 These are a few of my favorite things.

+[Other words: logic, lambda, fuel, ...]

+[Youyou]\
 Monad transformers and ...\
 Closures and erasures and termination measures\
 ... that form commutative rings.\